-You may have a lot of questions when it comes to considering options to help with heavy, puffy eyelids.
-We’ve tried to answer some of the most common questions about Blepharoplasty here.
-If you have additional questions, we suggest you make a list of them, so that when you arrive for your consultation with Dr. Singh, she can take the time to address your questions specifically.
+You may have a lot of questions when it comes to considering options regarding heavy or puffy eyelids.
+Here you can find answers to some of the most frequently asked questions regarding Blepharoplasty.
+If you have additional questions you may wish to make a list for Dr. Singh.
+This way she can take the time to address your questions specifically during your consultation.

-Blepharoplasty or cosmetic eyelid surgery, is a surgical procedure to improve the appearance of the upper eyelids, lower eyelids, or both, and give a rejuvenated appearance to the surrounding area of your eyes, making you look more rested and alert.
+Blepharoplasty or cosmetic eyelid surgery, is a surgical procedure to improve the appearance of the upper and lower eyelids.
+It can provide a rejuvenated appearance to the surrounding area of your eyes, making you look more rested and alert.

 In the upper eyelid, Blepharoplasty can treat puffiness and loose or sagging skin that creates folds or disturbs the natural contour of the lids.
 This can sometimes improve vision.
 In the lower eyelids, Blepharoplasty can remove or reduce bags or excess fatty deposits that cause the lids to appear puffy.

-Heredity, sun damage, smoking, stretching from swelling or obesity, and the war and tear from blinking and rubbing all contrite to a radial deterioration in the eyelid’s tissues and their support.
+Heredity, sun damage, smoking, stretching from swelling or obesity, and the natural wear and tear from blinking and rubbing all contribute to a radial deterioration in the eyelid’s tissues and support.

-Since the unwanted appearance of the eyelids can be hereditary as well develop over time, age is generally not a factor as long as the patient is physically and psychologically healthy.
-Dr. Singh will discuss whether a Blepharoplasty will balance the face so as to add to other facial features and overall quality of the facial skin.
+Since the unwanted appearance of the eyelids can be hereditary as well develop over time, age is typically not a factor as long as the patient is physically and psychologically healthy.
+Dr. Singh will discuss whether a Blepharoplasty will balance the face to add to other facial features and overall skin quality.